 What is AdSense Arbitrage?

-How to Get Website Traffic for AdSense Arbitrage
+How to Get Website Traffic for AdSense Arbitrage?

 A. From Facebook > Time to go Mobile

-First of all without a doubt, Facebook is one of the top choices when the aim is to buy quality traffic for a website.
+Facebook is without a doubt one of the top choices when the aim is to buy quality traffic for a website.
 Of course, quality is a byproduct of right audience targeting.
 Facebook ads can help generate traffic with a decent CPC if you, the buyer, can achieve decent CTRs on those ads.

 B. From Taboola > Put Your Content to Work

-C. From Revcontent > Earn More with Native
+C. From RevContent > Earn More with Native

 If you decide not to monetize with platforms like Taboola or Outbrain, RevContent is another contender that can help you get traffic with help of content.
 RevContent picks up really fast, offers more control over content promotion actions, location and device based targeting, and has credible partnerships.
 Furthermore, it allows you to make revenue alongside AdSense via its own ad widgets.

-What Google Feels About AdSense Arbitrage
+What Google Feels About AdSense Arbitrage?

-let’s try understanding how the AdWords to AdSense arbitrage cycle works.
+Let’s try understanding how the AdWords to AdSense arbitrage cycle works.

 - Bid for a cheap keyword to favor a low-budget AdWords (PPC search) ad.